James Ennis III: Shijiazhuang Xianglan and Al-Ahli Manama (2023–2024)

 In July 2023, Ennis joined Shijiazhuang Xianglan of the Chinese National Basketball League.
 Ennis averaged 30.88 points, 9.94 rebounds, 4.88 assists in 35.39 minutes in 17 games.

 For the 2023–24 season, Ennis joined Al-Ahli Manama of the Bahraini Premier League.
 He helped the team reach the final of the Khalifa Bin Salman Cup after recording a game-high 30 points, 10 rebounds, eight assists and two steals in a semi-final win over Muharraq.

 Ennis returned to Xianglan for the 2024 season.
 Ennis averaged 15.86 points, 5.86 rebounds, 2.59 assists in 21.42 minutes in 22 games.

 Kagoshima Rebnise (2025)

 On January 24, 2025, Ennis signed with Kagoshima Rebnise of the Japanese B.League for the remainder of the 2024–25 season.

-Formosa Dreamers (2025–present)
+Formosa Dreamers (2025)

 On July 30, 2025, Ennis signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+His contract was terminated by the Dreamers on December 15.

+Piratas de La Guaira (2026–present)

+In March 2026, Ennis signed with Piratas de La Guaira of the Superliga Profesional de Baloncesto.